chrissearle/www_cso/content/2008/05/22/Spring_Aspects_Configurable_and_Compile_Time_Weaving_using_maven.md

 ---
 title: Spring, Aspects, @Configurable and Compile Time Weaving using maven
 date: 2008-05-22 10:09:16 +0200
-tags: java, spring, maven, @configurable, aspectj, compile time weaving
+tags: [java, spring, maven, '@configurable', aspectj, compile time weaving]
 ---

 Why do most people use Load Time Weaving (LTW)?
 It requires replacing the javaagent/classloader of your JVM which can lead to all sorts of issues.